appleseedlab/cpp2c/transformation_grammars/constant_object_macros.md

 -----------------------------------------------------------------------

-This transformation uses eta abstraction to guarantee that the resulting transformation will be sound.E
+This transformation uses eta abstraction to guarantee that the resulting transformation will be sound.

 Informally, eta abstraction is the process of converting a function `f` to `\x -> f x`, where `\x` defines a lambda expression that accepts